fossasia/eventyay-tickets/doc/api/ratelimit.rst

 Rate limiting
 =============

-.. note:: This page only applies to the pretix Hosted service at pretix.eu.
+.. note:: This page only applies to the pretix Hosted service at eventyay.com.
 APIs of custom pretix installations do not
           enforce any rate limiting by default.

 All authenticated requests to pretix' API are rate limited.
 If you exceed the limits, you will receive a response